Landry Fields: Executive career

 In September 2019, Fields was named general manager of the Austin Spurs of the NBA G League.
 On October 2, 2020, Fields was named as assistant general manager of the Atlanta Hawks.
 He was promoted to general manager of the Hawks on June 13, 2022.
+On April 21, 2025, Fields was fired as general manager.

 Television and other media

 On March 20, 2011, The Andy and Landry Show debuted.
 The show featured Fields and then-teammate Andy Rautins exploring different areas of New York City.
 The first episode focused on them visiting the Shubert Theater, with cast members from Tony Award-winning Broadway musical "Memphis."
 In another episode, they went on a speed-dating event.
 After Rautins was traded by the Knicks before the 2011–12 season, the show was discontinued.

-In May 2014, Fields was a contestant on Sing Your Face Off, a show where celebrities impersonated and sing songs of an artist they were assigned.
+In May 2014, Fields was a contestant on Sing Your Face Off, a show where celebrities impersonated and sang songs of an artist they were assigned.
 He sang as Lionel Richie, Pitbull, Enrique Iglesias, Nicki Minaj, MC Hammer, and Little Richard.
 On June 14, 2014, Fields was announced as the co-runner-up along with Lisa Rinna, while China Anne McClain was named the winner.

 Personal life

 Fields' father, Steve Fields, played collegiate basketball at Miami of Ohio; he was drafted by the Portland Trail Blazers in 1975, but never played an NBA game.
 Fields' mother, Janice Fields, played forward at Highline (Washington) Community College.
 Fields has two aunts, an uncle, and a cousin (Cameron Jones) who also played college basketball.

-Fields is "the product of a mixed marriage"; his father is African-American, and his mother is Caucasian.
+Fields' father is African-American and his mother is Caucasian.
 He has a younger sister and an older half-brother.

 Fields and his wife have three children.

 Fields has publicly identified himself as a Christian.
 Fields is a close friend of former Knicks teammate Jeremy Lin.